Daggerpov/slack-channel-archive-visualizer/slack-app/README.md

 ### For Club Members
 1. Visit the application
-2. Enter the club passkey: `mmhcgrit`
+2. Enter your club member passkey
 3. Access full archive viewing capabilities

 ### For Administrators
 1. Visit the application
-2. Enter the admin passkey: `mmhcgrit2025!`
+2. Enter your admin passkey
 3. Upload new Slack exports or view existing archives
 4. Use "Upload New Export" to replace the current archive

+**Note**: Contact your system administrator for the current passkeys.

 ### Uploading Slack Exports